bdpedigo/oss/README.md

     - Make a new PR, show that tests are run and pass
     - Have contributing guidelines for your repo
     - Have a license for your repo
+- Thursday
+  - Writing documentation
+  - **Deliverables**
+    - Write a docstring using `numpydoc` for at least one class or function
+    - Create a documentation page using `sphinx`
+    - Host the documentation on `netify`
 - Friday
   - Intro to project
   - Contributing to established packages